zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

   http://www.php.net/downloads.php

-The example in demophp/Ice/hello demonstrates the use of the Ice extension for PHP in a dynamic Web page, whereas the example in demophp/Ice/value requires PHP's command line interpreter.
+The example in demophp\Ice\hello demonstrates the use of the Ice extension for PHP in a dynamic Web page, whereas the example in demophp\Ice\value requires PHP's command line interpreter.
 Both examples require that an Ice server be available; a matching server from any of the other language mappings can be used.
 A README file is provided in each of the example directories.